cgytrus/CatsAreOnline/README.md

 # Cats are Online
-A multiplayer mod for the game [Cats are Liquid: A Better Place](https://store.steampowered.com/app/1188080)
+A multiplayer mod for the game [Cats are Liquid - A Better Place](https://store.steampowered.com/app/1188080)

 ## Installation
 ### Playing